4/25/2024

 Martin Arnell

-OK, thanks.
+Okay.
 Thanks, Andreas.
-And on that subject, the cash flow, I mean, it's strong, but it's still a slight decline here.
-Do you think that you have the potential to stabilize it looking on a year on year basis or actually grow it on an LTM basis further out this year?
+And on that subject, the cash flow, I mean, it's strong, but it's still in slight decline here.
+Do you think that you have the potential to stabilize it, looking on a year-on-year basis, or actually grow it on an LTM basis further out this year?

 speaker